pgstenberg/docker-jenkins/README.md

-# docker-jenkins
+# Docker-Image with Jenkins and Java8

-CI-Environment with a running Jenkins
+CI-Environment with a running Jenkins and Java8.
+NOTE! the container need to have --privileged flag to be able to build docker images.